james-lawrence/bw/README.md

 - no required infrastructure. any additional infrastructure should be optional.
 - support different deployment strategies. %age, batch, one at a time.
 - no centralized server.
-- ease of use. mainly around deployment and getting started.
+- ease of use. mainly around deployment and initial setup.

 #### workspace
 workspace are the top level namespace that describes a deployment.